-One problem with Kohlberg's research was that he studied only boys.
-That raises the question of whether girls go through similar stages of moral development.
+One limitation of Kohlberg's research was that he studied only boys.
+Do girls go through similar stages of moral development?
 Carol Gilligan (1982)Gilligan, C. (1982).
 In a different voice: Psychological theory and women's development.
 Cambridge, MA: Harvard University Press. concluded that they do not.
 Whereas boys tend to use formal rules to decide what is right or wrong, she wrote, girls tend to take personal relationships into account.
 If people break a rule because of some important personal need or because they are trying to help someone, then their behavior may not be wrong.
-To use other terminology, males tend to use impersonal, universalistic criteria for moral decision making, whereas females tend to use more individual, particularistic criteria.
+Put another way, males tend to use impersonal, universalistic criteria for moral decision making, whereas females tend to use more individual, particularistic criteria.